 - Breastfeeding Support Training : Advanced – a further eight modules by email

 - Partner module – a basic online module for partners and families

 Mother Supporter training

-Mother Supporters are positive role models who support and encourage local mothers with straightforward breastfeeding relationships, as a well informed friend.
-A Mother Supporter would only be helping others in a voluntary capacity, so this course is not valid for those working in a paid role or as a doula for example.
-Mother Supporters do not offer counselling or detailed breastfeeding information for solving problems; however they can put a mum in touch with her nearest breastfeeding counsellor.
+Mother Supporters are positive role models who support and encourage local mothers with straightforward breastfeeding relationships.
+An ABM Mother Supporter helps out as a “well informed friend” in a voluntary capacity so this course isn’t available to those working in a paid infant-feeding related role or as a doula, for example.
+A Mother Supporter doesn’t offer counselling or try to solve problems but she will recognise when to put a mum in touch with a breastfeeding counsellor.

 All trainees are required to complete our Mother Supporter module before applying for our Breastfeeding Counsellor training.